nerdherd/RapidReact2022/refactoring.md

 Finished steps are strikethroughed

 1. Have one Constants file
-    - Hatchbot example uses a Constants class with static final classes nested inside (in the same file)
+    - Hatchbot example uses a constants class with static final classes nested inside (in the same file)
     - Should be easy to do
-    - Dylan didn't actually say to do this but yeah
+    - Dylan didn't specifically say to do this but its in hatchbot

 1. ~~Hungarian notation~~
     - Python script is done but will apply last just in case